Candidate48/junit4Wiki/FAQ.md

 10. **How do I organize all test classes in a TestSuite automatically and not use or manage a TestSuite explicitly?**

-    (Submitted by: Bill de hora)

-    There are a number of ways to do this:
+    There are a number of ways to do this.
 In Ant, use the junit task and the batchtest element:

         <junit printsummary="yes" haltonfailure="yes">
           ...
           <batchtest fork="yes">